Momus: The God of Mockery and Satire

 Momus had few allies among the Olympians, as his nature made him unpopular.
 However, he was sometimes associated with Ate (the spirit of delusion) and the Keres (spirits of violent death), reflecting his connection to chaos and discord.
 Despite his contentious role, Momus played an important part in Greek thought—his presence reminded both gods and humans of their imperfections.

 In later traditions, Momus became a symbol of satire in literature and philosophy.
 Writers like Lucian of Samosata used him as a mouthpiece for social criticism, and Renaissance thinkers saw him as an emblem of free speech and intellectual honesty.
-Though not widely worshipped, his legacy endured as a reminder that even the divine were not beyond reproach.
+Though not widely worshiped, his legacy endured as a reminder that even the divine were not beyond reproach.

 Frequently Asked Questions